Intrinsic alignment of disks and ellipticals across hydrodynamical simulations: Measurements and Data

 Last, the velocity dispersion is computed as follows:

-where $k$ is $r,\theta$ or $z$ and $i$ runs over the particles of galaxy $j$ as before. $|v/\sigma|$ is then defined as the absolute value of $\overline{v_{\theta,j}}/\sigma$.
+where $k$ is $R,\phi$ or $z$ and $n$ runs over the particles of galaxy $s$ as before. $|v/\sigma|$ is then defined as the absolute value of $\overline{v_{\phi,s}}/\sigma$.

-The photometric colours used in this work are all from the available catalogues described in \citet{Nelson_2017} for TNG, \citet{Trayford_2015} for EAGLE and \citet{Kaviraj_2017} for Horizon-AGN, and measured to be SDSS-like, mimicking the colour filters of the Sloan Digital Sky Survey (SDSS), including dust extinction.
+The photometric colours used in this work are all from the available catalogues described in \citet{Nelson_2017} for TNG300, \citet{Trayford_2015} for EAGLE and \citet{Kaviraj_2017} for Horizon-AGN, and measured to be SDSS-like, mimicking the colour filters of the Sloan Digital Sky Survey (SDSS), including dust extinction.
+Using colours to split a sample morphologically is one of the most widely used methods in simulations and observations.

-The bulge-to-total ratio (BTR), which is not available for EAGLE and Horizon-AGN, is taken directly from the TNG300 catalogue \citep{Genel2015}, and therefore available for a limited number of galaxies, i.e. $M_\star>10^{9.3}\mathrm{M_\odot}/h$ at $z=0$ and $M_\star>10^{9.8}\mathrm{M_\odot}/h$ at higher redshifts.
+The bulge-to-total ratio (BTR) is another variable based on the kinematic distinction between disks and ellipticals, by assigning stellar particles to the disk or bulge component of a galaxy based on their kinematic properties.
+This variable is not available for EAGLE and Horizon-AGN, and taken directly from the TNG300 catalogue \citep{Genel2015}, and therefore available for a limited number of galaxies, i.e. $M_\star>10^{9.3}\mathrm{M_\odot}/h$ at $z=0$ and $M_\star>10^{9.8}\mathrm{M_\odot}/h$ at higher redshifts.
 Therefore, $\mathrm{BTR}$ is included only in Section \ref{sec:r distributions}, and then examined separately in Appendix \ref{app: BTR}.
 The $\mathrm{BTR}$ defined as $1-$ the fractional mass of stars in a galaxy with $\epsilon>0.7$, and measured as follows.
 First, the angular momentum of the stars within 10 times the stellar half-mass radius is computed.
 Second, the system's z-axis is aligned with this angular momentum.
 Then, the stellar particles taken into account are sorted by their binding energy.
 For every stellar particle, the specific angular momentum, $J_z$ is calculated. $J(E)$ is noted, the maximum angular momentum of the stellar particles between 50 before and 50 after the particle in question (in the sorted list).
 Then, $\epsilon$ is computed for each particle by $\epsilon=J_z/J(E)$.
 Finally, the bulge to total ratio is computed as defined above.